-Left Field: CHAPTER THIRTY TWO - No Wrecks & Nobody Drowned
+Left Field: CHAPTER 32 - No Wrecks & Nobody Drowned

 La Torre de Dalt is a large mas (a Catalan traditional farmhouse) in the hills above Girona.
 It’s the place where, for the last six years, Anne has run her annual writing retreats.
 When her course ended in June 2015, I hired it for a second week and invited friends and relatives to join me.
 I told them this was a celebration for my 70th year, but it also marked the completion of Left Field – bringing together some of those who have played their part in my life and without whom I would have had no memoir.
 One or two played their part in keeping me alive to be there at all.

 Among the guests were Norman Boyer (Canford and Argentina), Eileen Davis, (Essex University), Sue Smith (college teaching friend), Anthea Norman-Taylor, Jane Glitre and Dorothy Byrne (War Child years), Liz and Peter Huhne (family), Alice Kilroy (Roger Sutherland’s former wife), John Trent and Eva Zimmermann (neighbours from Muswell Hill and whose two daughters grew up with my two sons), Manuela Beste (early reader of a Left Field draft), Lee Pennington (La Torre chef and Mancunian wit) and Debbie Reid (sous-chef).
 Oha Maslo and Teo Krilic (my two Mostar sons) drove through the night from Bosnia with two small children to join us.